bozzelliandrea/grokking-algorithms/chapter-4/README.md

 if your array is [2, 3, 7, 8, 10], you first multiply every element by 2,
 then multiply every element by 3, then by 7, and so on

-A: O(n^2) TC because we firstly iterate the array for find the multiply number, and then re-iterate the same array multiplying it by number in current index
+A: O(n^2) TC because we firstly iterate the array for find the multiply number, and then re-iterate the same array multiplying it by number in current index <br/>
     Space Complexity is O(n) because we need to store extra space for the result array (we can't edit the input array in place or we lose the next multiplication values)

+#### Recap
+- D&C works by breaking a problem down into smaller and smaller pieces.
+If you’re using D&C on a list, the base case is probably an empty array or an array with one element.
+- If you’re implementing quicksort, choose a random element as the pivot.
+The average runtime of quicksort is O(n log n)!
+- The constant in Big O notation can matter sometimes.
+That’s why quicksort is faster than merge sort.
+- The constant almost never matters for simple search versus binary search, because O(log n) is so much faster than O(n) when your list gets big